 This leads me onto the core of this blog post.
 Apps that are helping us become remote and flexy…

 There are no affiliate links below, these are just tools we like, and we think will help other companies in their journey to be remote!

 Embarrassingly, we had always used traditional office phones since day 1 in the office back in 2013.
 Due to never really needing another solution, we simply stuck with it.
 After deciding to set our company up to work remotely, we evaluated possible solutions.
 Aircall came out on top.

 Aircall is an all-in-one suite to essentially create a call centre.
 With the ability to create new functional phone numbers for any country, in seconds, we were immediately hooked (and inspired) by the simple to use interface.
-Their free 7 day trial gives you 40 minutes call time to give it a spin.
+Their free 7-day trial gives you 40 minutes of call time to give it a spin.

-Uploading welcome messages, answer phone messages and after hours messages was as simple as uploading an mp3 to the interface.
+Uploading welcome messages, answering phone messages and after-hours messages was as simple as uploading an mp3 to the interface.

 Why we like Aircall

 - Easy free trial – no need to enquire or speak to sales teams, simply sign up and get going.